jcaillon/Oetools.Sakoe/docs/index.md

 ### Synopsis

-Kill all the broker processes running on this machine.
+Kill the broker/server processes running for a particular a database.

 ### Usage